 The cross, indeed, is a starkly violent image; there is no getting around that.
-But the point is that Jesus transforms that image.
-Jesus "made an instrument of shameful death to be for us a means of life and peace."
+But the point is that Jesus transforms that image!
+In our prayers, we remember that Jesus "made an instrument of shameful death to be for us a means of life and peace."
 That transformation declares that even the most painful suffering and most gruesome death are not stronger than God.
 God is greater.
-God defeats violence at the cross; and God defeats death at the cross.
+God defeats violence at the cross!
+And God defeats death at the cross.

-Well, how does that transformation happen?
+Well, how then does that transformation happen?
 Why the cross?
 Today, I have three words with which to answer that question.
 The cross, the holy cross, means three things: pain, paradox, and passion.
 And by "passion," I mean "love."
 Pain, paradox, and love.

 Let's start with the human experience of pain, and death.
 Why do we suffer pain?
 Where does evil come from?
 What is death?
 These are eternal questions of humanity, whether that humanity lived two thousand years ago or today.
-The eternal questions of humanity have had to do with suffering, have dealt with evil, have been about facing death.
-Wherever we have lived, at the beginning of humanity in sub-Saharan Africa, in the ancient kingdoms and dynasties of China, in the crowded streets of Atlanta, in the comfortable homes and apartments of Buckhead, wherever we humans have lived, we have faced similar questions.

-There are some people of the world who do not believe in pain.
+There are some people of the world who do not believe that pain is real.
 There are some religions of the world which do not believe in pain.
 Some do not believe in sickness or disease.
 Some religions believe that evil is an illusion, that evil does not actually exist.
 Some religions do not acknowledge death.